adn770/ppdf/docs/design-dmme.md

     -   **Outcome**: A user can click any asset in the Library Hub's asset viewer to see the full-resolution image in the lightbox modal.

+### Phase 15: Advanced RAG Strategy - Chunking, Security & Context

+-   **Milestone 48: Implement Advanced Chunking Heuristics**
+    -   **Goal**: Refactor the ingestion service to produce more contextually complete RAG documents by keeping related content together.
+    -   **Description**: This milestone replaces the simple paragraph recovery logic with an intelligent system that avoids splitting small sections and groups tables with their introductory text, creating a better foundation for retrieval.
+    -   **Key Tasks**: Modify `ingestion_service.py` to: 1) Ingest sections
+        below a character threshold as a single document.
+2) Ingest table-only sections as a single document.
+3) Redefine chunks as the content between the start of one paragraph and the start of the next.
+    -   **Outcome**: Documents in the vector store are more contextually rich and cohesive, improving the raw material used by the RAG system.

+-   **Milestone 49: Enhance Semantic Labeling for Security & Kickoffs**
+    -   **Goal**: Improve the labeling process to distinguish DM-only information and more accurately identify adventure kickoff text.
+    -   **Description**: This milestone introduces a new label for secret information and adds both automated heuristics and a user-driven "cue" system for pinpointing the start of an adventure during ingestion.
+    -   **Key Tasks**: Add a `dm_knowledge` label to the `SEMANTIC_LABELER` prompt in `constants.py`.
+Add a "Kickoff Cue" text area to the Import Wizard UI.
+Update the ingestion API to accept this cue and pass it to the LLM labeler.
+Add a rule to `ingestion_service.py` to limit the `read_aloud_kickoff` label to the first 10 pages of a document.
+    -   **Outcome**: The ingestion pipeline can create more secure and accurately labeled documents, separating player-facing text and correctly identifying complex adventure introductions.

+-   **Milestone 50: Implement Two-Stage RAG with Defragmentation**
+    -   **Goal**: Refactor the core RAG retrieval process to prevent information leaks and fix the context fragmentation bug.
+    -   **Description**: This implements the core security and context improvements for gameplay, ensuring the LLM only sees player-safe information while also providing the full, coherent context for the section it's discussing.
+    -   **Key Tasks**: Refactor the `generate_response` method in `rag_service.py`.
+        Implement a two-stage query: first, a query excluding `dm_knowledge` chunks, followed by a call to `_get_full_section` to defragment the context for the LLM.
+Second, a broader query *including* `dm_knowledge` and its defragmented results to populate the "DM's Insight" modal.
+    -   **Outcome**: A secure and robust RAG retrieval system that prevents secret information leaks and eliminates fragmented context, leading to higher-quality AI responses.

+-   **Milestone 51: Implement Kickoff Sequence Grouping**
+    -   **Goal**: Enable the RAG system to handle multi-part adventure introductions that combine narrative and mechanics.
+    -   **Description**: This task updates the kickoff narration logic to recognize and group a sequence of related chunks (e.g., read-aloud text followed by a rumors table) into a single, comprehensive kickoff context.
+    -   **Key Tasks**: Modify the `generate_kickoff_narration` function in `rag_service.py`.
+After finding the primary `read_aloud_kickoff` chunk, add logic to search for and append any subsequent, contiguous chunks from the same section that are labeled `mechanics`.
+    -   **Outcome**: The application delivers a more accurate kickoff experience for adventures that begin with both narrative and mechanical elements, presenting them together as a single unit.

 ---

 ## 7. Potential Future Extensions